iamdsc/python-machine-learning/README.md

 # python-machine-learning
-### This repository contains the programs I wrote while learning ML from the book 'Python Machine Learning' by 'Sebastian Raschka'.
+### This repository contains the programs I wrote while learning ML using `Python 3.6`.